Direct answer

 What a PMI-ACP mock exam is

-- Primary output: stable decision quality across scenarios, not just a raw score
+- Primary output: stable reasoning quality across different scenarios

-- Secondary output: pacing data (time per question, late-exam accuracy drift)
+- Secondary output: pacing metrics such as time per question and accuracy trends

 Recommended number of mocks: a planning framework